UstadMobile/UstadMobile/test-end-to-end/test-descriptions/007_002c_user_registration_above_age_13_test_description.md

 23. Select Gender
 27. Click signup with passkey
 28. Verify user is directed to library.
 Courses, messages, and people tabs (bottom nav bar) should not be visible.
+29. Close the app
+30. Open the app
+31. Verify user is directed to library.
+Courses, messages, and people tabs (bottom nav bar) should not be visible.